Wilhelm Hansen (art collector): Art collector

 Hansen founded his art collection when he acquired his first artworks in 1892.
 It was initially exclusively focused on 19th century Danish art.
-Later on, partly assisted by Théodore Duret, he also began to collect French art, benefitting from the favourable situation on the French art market during World War I. Inn 1918, Wilhelm Hansen together with fellow collector Herman Heilbuth (1861–1945) and art dealers Winkel & Magnussen, founded a consortium which was of great importance to the French purchases.
+Later on, partly assisted by Théodore Duret, he also began to collect French art, benefitting from the favourable situation on the French art market during World War I. In 1918, Wilhelm Hansen together with fellow collector Herman Heilbuth (1861–1945) and art dealers Winkel & Magnussen, founded a consortium which was of great importance to the French purchases.
 Their declared goal was "to Buy and sell works of art with the purpose of bringing good and outstanding art to Scandinavia".
 For this reason they bought several collections "en bloc" in Paris.